rosetree/linkchecker/README.md

 improve (use get if head is not supported; add an error to the link struct instead of just printing it).
 Requesting the http head for the first links could be done parallel to extracting more links.

+### Possible Commandline Options
+Print all links.
+Print only error links.
+Print output as JSON/CSV data.
+Only check files matching a regex.
+Use different path then current working directory.